santiagosayshey/DigiBrain/content/AI Prompt.md

 Please use the following note-taking format:

 > [!idea] Main Idea or Concept
 > Explanation of the main idea or concept in a concise manner.
-Try not to write very key ideas in bullet points.
-If its necessary to quickly list SMALL things, then bullet points are fine.
+Use bullet points if needed to break down sub-points or key details.

 > [!example] Example or Illustration
 > Provide a concrete example or illustration to help clarify the main idea or concept.
 This could be a code snippet, diagram, or real-world scenario.